wavemaker/docs/docs/apis-and-services/apis/database-and-crud-apis/stored-procedures.md

 - A corresponding POJO is generated to represent the cursor structure
 - The result set is automatically mapped to the generated model

-Each cursor is represented as a structured Java object, making it easy to bind the results to UI widgets such as tables or charts.
+Each cursor is represented as a structured Java object, making it easy to bind the results to UI components such as tables or charts.

 ---